gexijin/workshop24/README.md

-#Coding with ChatGPT workshop at SDSU
+# Coding with ChatGPT workshop at SDSU
+Feb 6, 2024 at the SDSU Data Science Symposium

 ## Getting Ready